Retji/Unpacking-NigeriaDecides2023-An-Analytics-Study-of-Twitter-Engagements/README.md

 1. 52% of the tweets were reported Neutral.
 These probably was due to language barrier while the text analytics AI conducted the score.
 A large volume of the dataset was in "pigin", Nigeria's widely spoken form of English;
 2. A large number of tweets are coming from android users,65k of 122k tweets analyzed.
 Hence optimizing usage of android app for twitter should be a key consideration as most twitter users in Nigeria can be inferred to be adroid users;
 3. Iphone users tend to have an above average Negative sentiment about Nigeria's election.
 With a 16% general score, Negative sentiment was 20% for iphone users;
 4. The most liked tweets was about results declaration by Ekiti state.
-The first state to declare results was Ekiti state, this shows genuine enthusiasm and anxiety for the outcome of the elections.
+The first state to declare results was Ekiti state, this shows genuine enthusiasm and anxiety for the outcome of the elections;
-5. The most re-tweeted tweet was about an alleged tweet on a video trending regarding the Nigerian Army interferrence and collusion to help rig the election
+5. The most re-tweeted tweet was about an alleged tweet on a video trending regarding the Nigerian Army interferrence and collusion to help rig the election.

+You can interact and view the dashboard visualization [here:](https://app.powerbi.com/view?r=eyJrIjoiOTkxOGI4NmItN2JkZS00ZDk0LTk4ZmYtNDg5ZTFiNzg4YmVhIiwidCI6ImM4MzgxNmI2LWJhMjAtNGQ0Mi05YzQyLWFiMzAyODczOTM5MSJ9&pageName=ReportSection8eded047b1738d111570)

+---
+**Conclusion**

+This is more for academic and information purpose onnly